wyhitcs/team-letsencrypt/D4/Chapter -- first version.md

 ##ACME protocol
 ACME refers to Automatic Certificate Management Environment.
-The internet entities (client, servers) have needs to verify identity, but today, the verification are done by some ad-hoc mechanisms which is not suitable for further development of online verification.
+The internet entities (client, servers) have needs to verify identity, but today, the verification is done by some ad-hoc mechanisms which is not suitable for further development of online verification.
 ACME protocol aims to address such issue.
 It is a protocol to standarlize and automate the procedure of verification.
-In other words, it is a bag of procedures by doing which a client can get a digital certificate and a Certificate Authority(CA, we discuss it later) can issue a certificate.
+In other words, it is a bag of procedures by doing which a client can get a Digital Certificate and a Certificate Authority(CA, we discuss it later) can issue a certificate.

 ##Certificate authority
 A Certificate Authority is an online organization which can issue a digital certificate for you.
 To cooperate with let’s encrypt (we will discuss it later), a certificate should install a software called boulder.